hackclub/winter/ultratrikx.md

 ## Plan

-What steps are you going to take to build it?
-What tools are you going to use?
-What will you do first, second, third, etc.?

-I will be incorporating the ADS-B recevier and collect flight data using dump1090 and FlightAware's PiAware software and follow this[https://flightaware.com/adsb/piaware/install] guide.
+I will be incorporating the ADS-B recevier and collect flight data using dump1090 and FlightAware's PiAware software and follow [this](https://flightaware.com/adsb/piaware/install) guide.

+I will be incorporating and collecting the data from the weather sensors and be following [this](https://projects.raspberrypi.org/en/projects/build-your-own-weather-station/0) guide.

+Using this

 ## Budget